gvwilson/sensibleadventures/nardica/nardica.md

 Wales caught his wrist.
 "What are you doing?"

-"Cutting the affing engines!"
+"Cutting the affin' engines!"
 Uncle Jack yanked his arm free, his face as red as Iffy had ever seen it.
 "You can't sink 'em and we can't outrun 'em so the only thing we got left is to run up the white affin' flag and hope you're all they take!
 And if you ever lay hands to me again on *my* ship, I'll---"